Hdoc1509/poker-hand-verifier/README.md

 // }
 ```

-Using with CDN, verificateHand() will be available as a global variable.
+Using with CDN, verificateHand() will be available as a global function.

 ```html
 <script src="https://unpkg.com/poker-hand-verifier/dist/poker-hand-verifier.min.js"></script>